Unbexium/Advanced-Fixed-Income-Deutsche-Bank-Finding-Relative-Value-Trades/README.md

-# Chat GPT did it, and it is awful, don't read it, I will do it again
+# Chat GPT did it, and it is awful, don't read it, I will do it again later

 # Advanced Fixed Income Analysis - Deutsche Bank: Finding Relative Value Trades